JoSeTe4ever/AGS_HBS/README.md

 Sometimes you have to use the keyboard to move the character.
 Press space to next step if somehow the screen doesn't change.

+You can set the fullscreen mode with the button on the bottom right corner.

 Ah! for exit the game just close the window/tab.

 ### Screenshots SPOILER ALERT!